wmayner/pyphi/README.rst

     pip install pyphi

-To install the latest development version (which may be buggy):
+To install the latest development version (which is a work in progress and may have bugs):

 .. code:: bash